raleel/Mythras-Imperative/Mythras-Imperative.md

 ### Strength (STR)

 STR represents physical strength: how much one can lift, how hard one can hit, and so on.
-STR is a component of the Damage Modifier .Modifier.
+STR is a component of the Damage Modifier.
 If a character is reduced to zero STR they lack the ability to move or lift objects.

 ### Constitution (CON)

 CON is measure of health and hardiness.
-CON is a component in determining Hit Points and Healing Rate .Rate.
+CON is a component in determining Hit Points and Healing Rate.
 If CON falls to zero for any reason the character dies.

 ### Size (SIZ)

-SIZ measures mass, andmass and helps indicate Height and Weight.
-SIZ is used to help figure Hit Points ,Points, as larger, heavier creatures tend to have greater endurance against damage.
+SIZ measures mass, and helps indicate Height and Weight.
+SIZ is used to help figure Hit Points, as larger, heavier creatures tend to have greater endurance against damage.
 SIZ can also be used to determine a character's Damage Modifier, since mass helps to increase the force of a blow.

 ### Dexterity (DEX)

 Agility, balance, and reflexes are measured by DEX.
-It is an important aspect of Action Points and Initiative .Initiative.
-If a character is reduced to zero DEXDEX, they suffer functional paralysis.
+It is an important aspect of Action Points and Initiative.
+If a character is reduced to zero DEX, they suffer functional paralysis.

 ### Intelligence (INT)

 INT is measurement of cognitive ability.
 Those with a lower INT score are not necessarily stupid, but they are likely to be constrained in how creatively they can employ their wits.
 INT is a factor in calculating Action Points and Initiative.
-If INT is reduced to zerozero, the character becomes completely mindless.
+If INT is reduced to zero, the character becomes completely mindless.

 ### Power (POW)

 POW is a measurement of a character's soul, spirit, inner drive, or capacity for magic.
-POW governs a character's Magic Points and Luck Points .Points.
+POW governs a character's Magic Points and Luck Points.
 If a character's POW ever drops to zero, they lose all independent will.

 ### Charisma (CHA)

 Charisma is a measure of presence and personality, andpersonality and is independent of physical appearance.
-CHA affects a character's Experience Modifier .Modifier.
+CHA affects a character's Experience Modifier.
 If CHA ever falls to zero, the character can no longer socially interact with others, becoming so painfully shy or antisocial they are ignored or even driven away.

 ## Calculating Characteristics